 Did you know you can reduce your risk of cancer?
-The International Agency for Research on Cancer estimates that, by 2040, there will be 29.5 million new cancer cases each year in the United States.
+The International Agency for Research on Cancer estimates that, by 2040, there will be 3.12 million new cancer cases in the United States.
 Research shows that many of these cases could be prevented.

-Here are some general guidelines to help reduce your cancer risk through eating right.
+Here are some general guidelines to help reduce your cancer risk through a healthful lifestyle:

-- Eat plenty of fruits and vegetables which are linked with a lower risk of certain cancers.
-Fill half your plate each meal with a variety of colorful fruits and vegetables.
+- Eat plenty of fruits and vegetables, which are linked to a lower risk of certain cancers.
+Fill half your plate at each meal with a variety of colorful fruits and vegetables.

 - Eat fewer foods that are highly processed and low in nutrients.
 Filling up on foods with added sugars and saturated fats leaves little room for nutrient-dense, cancer-preventive foods.
 You can still enjoy the foods you love, but the foods you eat should consist mostly of whole grains, vegetables, fruit, nuts, seeds and lean protein foods.